 The estimate of expected credit losses is determined at each reporting date to reflect changes in credit risk since the initial recognition of the related financial asset.

 Classification and subsequent measurement of financial liabilities

-The Company's financial liabilities include trade and other payables, except salaries payable and income taxes of section XII.6 and amounts received in advance upon option agreement (the loan guaranteed by the Government of Canada was also part of this category of financial instruments on June 30, 2022).
+The Company's financial liabilities include trade and other payables, except salaries payable and income taxes of section XII.6 and amounts received in advance upon option agreement.